microsoft/vscode-python-devicesimulator/README.md

 ## Notes

 (1) Note: the easiest way to do it is to select the "Add to PATH" option directly when you install Python.
 Otherwise you can search how to insert it manually, but make sure that when you type _python_ in a terminal, the command is recognized and have the correct version.
-(2) To be able to run the file from your physical device, it should either be named code.py or main.py.
+(2) You can chose to see to be prompted or not to install those libraries (3) To be able to run the file from your physical device, it should either be named code.py or main.py.